i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - ChaCha20 was selected over AES.
 While the speeds are similar if AES hardware support is available, ChaCha20 is 2.5-3x faster when AES hardware support is not available, such as on lower-end ARM devices.

+- We do not care enough about speed to use keyed BLAKE2b.
+It has an output size large enough to accommodate the largest n we require (or we can call it once per desired key with a counter argument).
+BLAKE2b is much faster than SHA-256, and keyed-BLAKE2b would reduce the total number of hash function calls.
+  However, see proposal 148, where it is proposed that we switch to BLAKE2b for other reasons.
+  [UNSCIENTIFIC-KDF-SPEEDS]_

 Meta LS2